EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 An endpoint which is registered as member of a group is identified by an endpoint ID, which is not necessarily related to any protocol-relevant identifiers, such as IP addresses.
 The Group Manager generates and manages endpoint IDs in order to ensure their uniqueness within a same multicast group.
 That is, there cannot be multiple endpoints that belong to the same group and are associated to a same endpoint ID.

 In order to participate in the secure group communication, an endpoint needs to maintain additional information elements, stored in its own security context.
 Those include keying material used to protect and verify group messages, as well as the public keys of other endpoints in the groups, in order to verify digital signatures of secure messages and ensure their source authenticity.
 These pieces of information are provided by the Group Manager through out-of-band means or other pre-established secure channels.
-Further details about establishment, revocation and renewal of the security context and keying material is out of the scope of this document.
+Further details about establishment, revocation and renewal of the security context and keying material are out of the scope of this document.

 According to {{RFC7390}}, any possible proxy entity is supposed to know about the multicasters in the group and to not perform aggregation of response messages.
 Also, every multicaster expects and is able to handle multiple unicast response messages associated to a given multicast request message.